Recursive Models for Long-Horizon Reasoning: Experiments

-\textbf{Implementation.}\quad We make two practical adaptations.
+For the SAT fine-tuning experiment, we make two practical adaptations.
 First, upon \texttt{return}, we preserve the subtask description and answer in the parent context so the parent knows what was asked and solved.
 Second, we prepend the root problem to every recursive context so all subtasks retain access to the global objective.
 See \Cref{app:algorithm-implementation} for details.